LendiDev/backend-nc-games/README.md

    Update the database names in `./db/setup.sql` according to your environment variables.

-   Make sure that you have **PostgresSQL** installed and it is running on your local machine.
+   Make sure that you have **PostgresSQL** running on your local machine.

    Create local databases using `npm`: